 Kant was reproached for not examining the students rigorously enough during his turns as dean.
 His good naturedness would only let him sense their anxiety – it seemed adequate to him so long as they didn’t appear utterly ignorant.
 Similarly he did not limit the academic freedom of the students, but instead loved to give them a fair bit of freedom, which still was not to degenerate into unrestraint.
 He would say that trees flourish best if they are standing in the open when they are growing, and give finer fruit that when their form has been forced through some artifice or hothouse.
 [1802, 90-92; repr. in Malter 1990, 132-33]

 Upon passing the exam, the student received the so-called signum depositionis from the dean, which he presented to the rector as proof of having passed the exam, after which he could be matriculated.
 Erler reports that the exam cost the student 1 rthl., but Goldbeck claims it costs 2 rthl.
-1 gr., and that at the end of each semester the money was divided evenly among the eight philosophy professors [Erler 1910, lxxx; Goldbeck 1782, 78; Gause 1996, ii.114].
+1 gr., and that at the end of each semester the money was divided evenly among the eight philosophy professors [Erler 1910, lxxx; Goldbeck 1782, 78; Gause 1996, 2: 114].

 Students were given a copy of the current Lecture Catalog [glossary] when they matriculated, and beginning with SS 1770 they were also given a copy of a booklet prepared by von Fürst in the Berlin ministry that offered a model six-semester course of study for each of the four faculties, “Methodological Instructions for Students in all Four Faculties.”

 ... each student should take as early as possible the best courses in the philosophy faculty, especially those most necessary for their main science.
 From this he at least will have the advantage of grasping theology, or any other main science, more quickly and easily.
 Whoever studies philosophy at the university must primarily have the intention of acquiring that proficiency in thought which is commensurate with the nature of true philosophy: true philosophy is a proficiency to think without prejudice and without attachment to any sect, and to investigate the nature of things.
-[1]
+The six semester schedules for each faculty are reprinted in Oberhausen/Pozzo [1999, xxix-xxxv]; see also Pozzo [2000c], which offers an English translation of the schedules for all four faculties.
+Many questions regarding the interpretation of these schedules still remain.

 Each new Lecture Catalog, written in Latin, would be hung on the university notice board (or schwarzes Brett [glossary]) at the beginning of each semester, eight days after the installation of the new rector, and a translation in German would be printed in the Königsbergischen Gelehrten- und Politischen Zeitung shortly thereafter.
 The private courses of professors were likely also announced in their public lectures, and of course lecturers and professors could also publish brief essays that included an announcement of their upcoming lectures (such as Kant did at least seven times, all during his years as a lecturer except for the SS 1775 announcement).